-Anne Wolfson is a seasoned transactional attorney with experience in financial regulation and technology, providing legal counsel on commercial and regulatory issues related to the development, use and ownership of technology, data, and intellectual property, both domestically and internationally.
+Anne Wolfson is a seasoned transactional attorney with experience in financial regulation and technology, providing legal counsel on commercial and regulatory issues related to the development, use and ownership of technology, hardware, software and data, both domestically and internationally.
 Anne’s extensive in-house experience has given her insight into the full range of day-to-day operational issues facing small companies, and including how to manage employees, plan for contingencies and manage risks associated with them.

 Anne’s clients include a wide range of technology-focused firms, developers, Internet companies and financial institutions that operate a variety of delivery platforms, including local software installations, Application Service Providers, and cloud-based technologies.
 She provides general business advice to a variety of SMEs in service and manufacturing sectors, focusing on their daily operational risks.
 Her experience includes working with small technology-focused firms from start-up through different stages of development.
 Her work is enhanced by many years’ professional experience as a computer programmer.

 Her international experience includes managing multi-jurisdictional litigation, cross-border transactions, and advising clients on the legal aspects of their daily operational risk, particularly those entering the US market.

 With experience in government, law firms and the private sector, Anne has a unique perspective on how organizations function, and how to identify and respond to legal obstacles to their development.
 Anne began her career at the Federal Reserve Board in Washington, DC and has served as a regulatory attorney in-house and in private practice.
 Combining her programming experience with her work as a regulatory attorney, Anne became involved in the delivery of technology and data when she began working with regulated providers.
 Anne went on to serve as general counsel to an early-stage Internet company and a European provider of securities exchange technology and services.
 Anne also has served as a senior member of the legal department at a financial services self-regulatory organization that plays a major role in the US payments system.